radumarias/rencfs/CONTRIBUTING.md

 1. Fork the repo
 2. Make sure there is an open issue or a task in the [project](https://github.com/users/radumarias/projects/1)
 3. **Ask the owner of the project to add your GitHub username to the project**
 4. **Assign the issues you are woeking to you and move them in the corresponding status column as you are working on it.
-If the taks is not an issue yet, convert it to an issue first**
+If the taks is not an issue yet, convert it to issue first**
 5. Make the changes in your fork
 6. If you add new `.rs` files in `examples` member add all these [lines](https://github.com/radumarias/rencfs/blob/main/src/lib.rs#L1-L16) as first ones
 7. If you add new packages to the workspace add all these [lines](https://github.com/radumarias/rencfs/blob/main/src/lib.rs#L1-L16) to it's `lib.rs`